 Celebration Week 2017: Thursday 23 February

-Professional Diploma in Architecture: CCG-02 Old Castle Street, 10am-5pm; Theatre and Performance: TMG-65 Tower Building, 2-5pm
+Professional Diploma in Architecture (now Architecture RIBA 2 MArch): CCG-02 Old Castle Street, 10am-5pm; Theatre and Performance: TMG-65 Tower Building, 2-5pm

 Cass students will present their work-in-progress from Professional Diploma in Architecture (RIBA 2) and Theatre and Peformance Practice BA courses.